 The 25th annual Rutgers Jewish Film Festival, which has started and will run through Nov.
 21, will present the New Jersey premiere of the documentary “Janis Ian: Breaking Silence,” directed by Varda Bar-Kar, Nov.
 17 at 2 p.m. at the Regal Cinemas in New Brunswick.
-Ian and Bar-Kar will appear at the screening for a question-and-answer session.
-The festival will also offer the film online through Nov.
-21; visit bildnercenter.rutgers.edu/events/film.
+Ian and Bar-Kar will participate in a question-and-answer session after the screening.

-The documentary documents Ian’s life “beginning with her Jewish childhood on a chicken farm in New Jersey, her youthful struggle with notoriety following her first hit ‘Society’s Child’ … her ascent to fame with the hit single ‘At Seventeen’ about body shaming; and her pathbreaking album Breaking Silence about her lesbian identity,” according to press material.
+The documentary explores Ian’s life “beginning with her Jewish childhood on a chicken farm in New Jersey, her youthful struggle with notoriety following her first hit ‘Society’s Child’ … her ascent to fame with the hit single ‘At Seventeen’ about body shaming; and her pathbreaking album Breaking Silence about her lesbian identity,” according to press material.

 “I’m way too close to judge the documentary, beyond saying that it’s been an amazing experience working with Varda,” Ian says.
 “Prior to that I had walked away from an offer by another party, and I’m really glad I did.
 I was worried (‘Breaking Silence’) would be a puff piece, but it’s far from that!